earthobservations/phenodata/README.rst

     sqlite3 -csv -header phenodata-dwd-sample.sqlite 'SELECT * FROM dwd_phenology ORDER BY date;'

-Please refer to the :ref:`sqlite-export` documentation about more details how to use that feature, and about what you can do with it.
+Please refer to the `SQLite database export`_ documentation about more details how to use that feature, and about what you can do with it.